+We only support using a redistributable package that's the same as or newer than your toolset version.
 The major version number of the redistributable package you deploy must match the version of the Visual Studio toolset used to create your application, and the minor version must be the same or higher.
-Visual Studio 2017 and Visual Studio 2015 have compatible toolset version numbers, which means that the Visual Studio 2017 redistributable files may be used by apps built by using the 2015 toolset.
-While they may be compatible, we do not support using the 2015 redistributable files in apps built by using the 2017 toolset.
-We only support using a redistributable package that is the same as or newer than your toolset version.
+Visual Studio 2019, 2017 and 2015 all have compatible toolset version numbers, which means that newer Visual Studio redistributable files may be used by apps built by a toolset from an older version.
+For example, Visual Studio 2019 redistributable files may be used by apps built by using the Visual Studio 2017 or 2015 toolset.
+While they may be compatible, we don't support using older redistributable files in apps built by using a newer toolset.
+For example, using the 2017 redistributable files in apps built by using the 2019 toolset isn't supported.

 Another way to include the redistributable DLLs with your installer is to use merge modules.
 These Microsoft Installer modules are included in and installed by your application installer.
 Merge modules for the redistributable DLLs are found in your Visual Studio installation directory under \VC\Redist\MSVC\version\MergeModules\.
 In earlier versions of Visual Studio, these files are found in your \Program Files or \Program Files (x86) directory in a Common Files\Merge Modules subdirectory.
 For more information about use of these files, see Redistributing Components by using Merge Modules.